fblanco90/Urban-Mobility-Data-Lakehouse/docs/sprint_logs/Sprint-1.md

 #### b. `silver.zone_metrics`: Creating a Zone-to-Zone Profile

-This view serves as a powerful **dimensional summary table**.
-Instead of focusing on individual trips, it describes the aggregate relationship between every pair of zones that have recorded travel.
+This view serves as a powerful **dimensional summary table** describing the structural relationship between every pair of zones that have recorded travel activity.
+It consolidates the essential geographic and socio-economic attributes needed for downstream modeling without performing any model-specific transformations.

 -   **Granularity:** Each row represents a unique origin-destination pair.
 -   **Integration Logic:**